 - Final commission recommendation on naming based on the preponderance of merit

-- Ranked list of naming suggestions, which should include consideration of prominent African-American South Carolinians
+- List of naming suggestions, which should include consideration of prominent African

 - Historical biography for each individual

-- Commission’s final recommendation based on the preponderance of merit
+- Final commission recommendation on names based on the preponderance of merit

-The commission is expected to present President Caslen with an initial draft of the final naming report.
+The commission is expected to present the president with a written report.

 It is so important to have open, inclusive, and respectful discussion; which leads to a level of understanding; which leads to a degree of empathy and ideally, results in some ‘common ground’ from which we can move forward together.